 The Office (US)

 This US remake of Ricky Gervais and Stephen Merchant’s beloved British sitcom managed to justify its own existence with well drawn characters like Steve Carrell’s painfully cringey boss Michael Scott, John Krasinski’s loveable paper salesman Jim Halpert, and Dwight Schrute, the eccentric antagonist, played by Rainn Wilson.
-It went on a little longer than it should have, but the golden years (seasons 2-5) are here to be savoured.
-Watch The Office (US) on NOW TV
+It went on a little longer than it should have, but the golden years (seasons 2-5) of The Office are here to be savoured.

 Parks and Recreation